Investing in Queensland's renewable energy supply chain

 Battery and storage technologies are also seeing significant growth.
 Queensland has an advanced materials and battery ecosystem that is emerging and innovative, and being reinforced by both:

 - strong research capability, particularly with the National Battery Testing Centre located in northern Brisbane

 - opportunities to supply storage solutions to state-owned energy generators.

-Queensland's North West Minerals Province contains the copper, zinc, vanadium and cobalt minerals needed to build components for renewable energy generation, such as solar PV and batteries.
+Queensland's North West Minerals Province (NWMP) contains the copper, zinc, vanadium and cobalt minerals needed to build components for renewable energy generation, such as solar PV and batteries.
 The CopperString 2032 project is a 1,100km high-voltage electricity transmission line from Townsville to Mount Isa that will connect the NWMP to the national electricity project and provide energy certainty to the region's critical mineral sector.

 This guide explains the benefits of investing in Queensland's renewable energy supply chain.